zodttd/GammaSupportDocs/News/CheatCodes.md

 ---
-title: Cheats coming soon!
+title: Cheats are here!
-tags: news
+tags: news,priority
 ---

-# Cheat codes are being added
+# Cheat codes are here!

-You can look forward to cheat codes being added in an update to come shortly!
+Gamma Pro users are currently able to try this feature out early!
-Gamma Pro users will be able to try this feature out early as we work on it more.
+Enabling cheats is easy.
+Just go to the pause menu inside the game, choose Cheats, and search for codes by selecting the add "+" icon.

+We're always listening to our fans and glad to bring you this top request!
 Thank you for all the feedback!